Written by Jesse Schmidt, Canada

 Yet, when it comes to Jesus—who is all-perfect and knows all things—we struggle to let Him take control of our lives when we encounter a rough patch or a fork in the road.
 Why the discrepancy?

-Can I encourage you to consider two simple truths which I believe will help you build your trust in God?
+Can I encourage you to consider two simple truths which I believe will help answer your question of how do you trust God?

 Going back to the example of travelling, we trust our parents or say, our friend’s parents, when they drive us around; we believe that they are in control of the car, and will not get into an accident.
 Why do we trust them?
 Well, we know who they are and we have a personal relationship with them.
 That gives us the assurance that they care for us and will not allow us to be hurt.
 This relationship forms the basis of our trust in them.